JoshMcKin/em_aws/README.md

         :never_block => true, # if we run out of connections, create a new one :proxy => {:host => "http://myproxy.com",:port => 80})
     )

+## Asynchronous Requests
+Requests can be set to perform asynchronously, returning nil initially and performing the actions in the background.
+If the request option :async are set to true that only that request request will handled asynchronously.
+If the client option :async all requests will be handled asynchronously.

+    EM.synchrony do
+      s3 = AWS::S3.new
+      s3.buckets['bucket-name'].objects["foo"].write('test', :async => true) => nil
+      EM::Synchrony.sleep(2)
+      s3.buckets['bucket-name'].objects["foo"].read => # 'test'
+      s3.buckets['bucket-name'].objects["foo"].delete(:async => true) => nil
+      EM::Synchrony.sleep(2)
+      EM.stop
+    end

 ## References